 The Moon a dead world?
 Well, it depends what you mean by "dead".
 Dylan's tale suggests that though the Selenites are long gone, their remains may include a spiritual booby-trap...
 You artifact-collectors, go carefully in those ruins.

-“But there’s nobody around for miles,” he said, throwing the bag over his shoulder.
+“But there’s nobody around for miles."

 “The money, friend.”

 “Right,” he said.
 “Only nobody else was interested in the money, once they found out I’m looking for Selenite artifacts.
 Didn’t even give a reason, just showed my people the door, every one of them."

 Waceera was quiet, and Patryk wondered if maybe she hadn’t heard him.
 He was about to repeat himself when she spoke up.

 “Our heritage, I guess.
 They belonged to the Moon, like we do.
 Or, some folks think it’s bad luck to mess with moonmen ruins.
 Most don’t even visit, except maybe as kids.”

 Patryk nodded sagely.

 “Superstition.
 You know, on Mars it's taboo to disrespect a water talisman.

 Almost couldn’t find anybody to sell me one.”

 “Why would you want one?
 You can afford all the water on Earth.”